The Machining Technology program at Lake Washington Institute of Technology (LWTech)

 Whether you're a recent high school graduate or a worker looking for a new career,

 this program prepares you for one of today's most high-demand industries.
 Students have the option of pursuing a Machining Technology Associate in Applied Science

-Students learn from instructors with more than 50 years of combined industry experience.
+Students learn from instructors with industry experience.
 LWTech machining instructors have a strong desire to help students be successful in their training.
 Machining Technology students at LWTech:

 LWTech is also home to a special CAD/CAM programming certificate taught by an industry expert currently programming 5-axis mills.
 This course provides

 the unique chance to create, run and enhance industry-level programs.

 When you complete the Machining Technology program at LWTech, you will gain the skills and knowledge needed to open doors to a broad range of opportunities.
 You will be able to apply the rare combination of computer and manufacturing knowledge to secure a successful career.
 Graduates find jobs in a variety of industries, including aerospace, medical and marine.

 Entry into this program only completion of an admissions application

 Regulations published in the Federal Register on October 29, 2010 require institutions to report aggregated information for students who enrolled in Title IV eligible educational programs that lead to gainful employment in a recognized occupation (GE programs).
 These regulations include the disclosure of tuition and fees, books and supplies, on-campus room and board, number of students completing the program, median student loan debt, and job placement rates which must be available to all prospective students.
 Below lists disclosures for Title IV eligible certificates offered within this academic program.
 Please visit LWTech's Gainful Employment page for more details.